 I am going to start this post with a story.
 I saw a friend last week that I had not seen in two years.
-When I saw him last time, it was in a windowless basement office where him and his cofounders were working on an idea to disrupt a very mature market.
-Fast-forward two years later, his company has a long list of marquee customers, employs 40 people and has raised two rounds of venture financing.
+When I saw him last time, it was in a windowless basement office where he and his co-founders were working on an idea to disrupt a very mature market.
+Fast-forward two years later, his company has a long list of marquee customers, employs 40 people, and has raised two rounds of venture financing.
 When I saw the product demo all I could think of was our last conversation; the product demo was exactly like he had described his vision to me – two years ago!
 Later that evening he told me that they had just turned down a very large sum of money from a prospective customer because it would have de-focused them from their mission.

 I know what many of you are thinking, “oh…he must have gotten lucky”.
 While luck certainly plays a role, I would argue that “fortune favors the prepared mind”, as Louis Pasteur so aptly said more than a century ago.